suvigyavijay/tiny-llm/book/src/week2-02-quantized-matmul-cpu.md

     G --> H[Output Matrix];
 ```

-## Task 1: Implement `quantized_matmul` on CPU
+## Task: Implement `quantized_matmul` on CPU

-Your first task is to implement the `quantized_matmul` function in C++.
+Your task is to implement the `quantized_matmul` function in C++.
 This function will perform matrix multiplication where one of the matrices (the weights) is quantized.
+We have expanded the C++ extension to support 2, 4, and 8-bit quantization with group sizes of 32 and 64.

 ```
 src/extensions/src/quantized_matmul.cpp